biopragmatics/oquat/docs/invalids/prefix/ma.md

 ## `sdgio`: Sustainable Development Goals Interface Ontology

-Identifiers for this prefix are given incorrectly correctly in `sdgio`.
+Identifiers for this prefix are given incorrectly in `sdgio`.

 | external_xref   |   usages_count | usages                                                                                                       |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------|